-The Company is in negotiations with a large US-based distributor of refrigerants and specialty gases for the construction of the Company's SPARC (Steam Plasma Refrigerant Cracking) system, for the safe destruction of hazardous end-of-life refrigerants, such as CFCs, HCFCs, and HFCs, for a contract amount of approximately \$2-3 million.
+The Company is in negotiations with a Middle Eastern customer for the construction of the Company's SPARC (Steam Plasma Refrigerant Cracking) system, for the safe destruction of hazardous end-of-life refrigerants, such as CFCs, HCFCs, and HFCs.
+The customer has access to a very large existing stockpile of these hazardous materials.
+This project is under discussion as a co-venture, whereby PyroGenesis would receive revenue on a profit-sharing basis.